+Why is Bee Season rated PG-13?
 Bee Season is rated PG-13 by the MPAA for thematic elements, a scene of sensuality and brief strong language

 Content is limited to a scene of passionate sexuality between parents (with no nudity), as well as two uses of a sexual expletive and one other profanity.
 A mental illness causing illegal behavior is depicted and some moments of tense family conflict are seen.
 There is one “jump” moment when a dog lunges at a glass window.